 In 3 words, how would you best describe Twig Education to our followers?

-Educational, engaging, and fun.
+Innovative, engaging, and student-centered.

 What is your favorite thing about your role at Twig?

 Meeting teachers from all over!
 I love being able to share my own experience of teaching Twig with others who are new to it.
 It’s fun to pass on that “spark” for Twig to others.

 What helps motivate you on those days when you need a little push?

 The students and teachers!
 If I give a dull presentation then teachers won’t be excited to use Twig, which will affect the students.
 I always think about how great this program is and how it can influence future scientists and engineers in the world, so I always try my best to make sure teachers see how easy it is to use and implement.

 If you weren’t working at Twig Education, what would you be doing?

 Teaching.
 Or my dream job right now would be a Peloton instructor.

 If you could go back in time and give advice to your 16-year-old self, what would it be?